Xzzit/BrushGaussian/README.md

 * 7000 ~ for complex scenes (e.g., Tanks and Temples)

 ### Step 2: Stylized Rendering
-Render the stylized Gaussian model using a style image:
+Render the pruned Gaussian model using a custom brushstroke-style image:
 ```bash
 python render.py -m <path_to_your_model> -t <style_image_path>
 ```